 Included on this page is some key information (including homelearning) for both grown-ups and children.
-Of course, if you have any questions or queries, don't hesitate to come and see me (Mr McDonald) - I'm always keen to meet and talk with you!
+Of course, if you have any questions or queries, don't hesitate to get in touch.

 Days to Remember